pacanada/codex-light/README.md

 python inference_v1.py
 ```
 ```
-Model has been loaded from True
+Model has been loaded from weights/v1.pt
 INPUT
 ------------------